 If all availability rules are passed, click “Next” to proceed to the next step.

-A pop-up will appear with the details of your DTI business registration.
+A pop-up will appear with the details of your DTI online registration.
 If you’re not too happy with your choice, just click “No” to go back to the previous steps.

 Click “Yes” to confirm your business name registration.